Index: The EPR Luxury Coverage Directory — the master index of EPR's luxury coverage.

 Measurement: The Airline AI Authority Index

+How is GEO different from SEO for airlines?
 SEO optimizes for keyword retrieval and click-through on a single search engine.
 GEO optimizes for entity authority and citation share across multiple AI engines that synthesize answers from many sources.
-SEO targets one engine; GEO targets five or more.

-At the global premium long-haul end: Emirates, Singapore, Qatar, ANA, Cathay.
-At the US legacy end: Delta and United for reliability and premium, American for network and loyalty, Southwest for value (with reputational drag from the 2022 meltdown).
-Among newer brands: Riyadh Air, JSX, Breeze have built faster than expected.
+Which airlines have the highest citation share?
+At the global premium long-haul end: Emirates, Singapore Airlines, Qatar Airways, ANA, Cathay Pacific.
+At the US legacy end: Delta and United for reliability and premium, American for network and loyalty, Southwest for value.
+Among newer brands: Riyadh Air, JSX, and Breeze have built faster than expected.

+How long does it take to move citation share?
 8–16 weeks for measurable lift on a defined category.
 6–12 months for category dominance.
 Faster when a major news cycle creates content velocity.